-Ethanol is a renewable fuel made from various plant materials, which collectively are called "biomass."
-Ethanol contains the same chemical compound (C2H5OH) found in alcoholic beverages.
+Ethanol is a renewable fuel that can be made from various plant materials, collectively known as "biomass."
 Studies have estimated that ethanol and other biofuels could replace 30% or more of U.S. gasoline demand by 2030.

-Nearly half of U.S. gasoline contains ethanol in a low-level blend to oxygenate the fuel and reduce air pollution.
-Ethanol is also increasingly available in E85, an alternative fuel that can be used in flexible fuel vehicles.
+More than 95% of U.S. gasoline contains ethanol in a low-level blend to oxygenate the fuel and reduce air pollution.
+Ethanol is also increasingly available in a high-level blend called E85, an alternative fuel that can be used in flexible fuel vehicles.

 Several steps are required to make ethanol available as a vehicle fuel.
-Biomass feedstocks are grown and transported to ethanol production facilities.
-After ethanol is produced at the facilities, a distribution network supplies ethanol-gasoline blends to fueling stations for use by drivers.
+First, biomass feedstocks are grown and transported to ethanol production facilities.
+There, biomass is broken down into its component sugars and converted into ethanol.
+Afterwards, a distribution network supplies it to fuel blenders, who then ship ethanol-gasoline blends to fueling stations for use by drivers.

-Making ethanol from cellulosic feedstocks—such as grass, wood, crop residues, or old newspapers—is more challenging than using starch or sugars.
-These materials must first be broken down into their component sugars for subsequent fermentation to ethanol in a process called biochemical conversion.
-Cellulosic feedstocks also can be converted into ethanol using heat and chemicals in a process called thermochemical conversion.
+Making ethanol from cellulosic feedstocks—such as agricultural residues, woody plants, and dedicated energy crops—is more challenging than using starch or sugars.
+These materials must first be broken down into their component sugars for subsequent conversion to ethanol in a process called biochemical conversion.
+Cellulosic feedstocks can also be converted into ethanol using heat and chemicals in a process called thermochemical conversion.

 Ethanol works well in internal combustion engines.
 In fact, Henry Ford and other early automakers thought ethanol would be the world's primary fuel before gasoline became so readily available.
-A gallon of pure ethanol (E100) contains 34% less energy than a gallon of gasoline.
+One consideration of ethanol, though, is that a gallon of pure ethanol contains about 30% less energy than a gallon of gasoline.

 Ethanol is blended with gasoline in various amounts for use in vehicles.
 Low-level blends, up to E10 (10% ethanol, 90% gasoline), are classified as "substantially similar" to gasoline by the U.S. Environmental Protection Agency, meaning they can be used legally in any gasoline-powered vehicle.

-E85 (85% ethanol, 15% gasoline) can be used in flexible fuel vehicles, which are designed to tolerate the fuel's high ethanol content.
-E85 cannot be used legally in standard gasoline-powered vehicles.
+E85 (a gasoline-ethanol blend containing 51% to 83% ethanol, depending on geography and season) can be used in flexible fuel vehicles, which are designed to tolerate the fuel's high ethanol content.
+E85 cannot be used legally in conventional gasoline-powered vehicles.

 Other than lower gas mileage, motorists will see little difference when using E85 versus gasoline.
-E85 has about 27% less energy per gallon than gasoline.
-However, E85 is typically priced lower than gasoline, so that cost per mile is comparable.
+E85 has about 30% less energy per gallon than gasoline.
+However, E85 is sometimes priced lower than gasoline, so that cost per mile can be comparable.

-Visit the Alternative Fuels and Advanced Vehicles Data Center to learn more about ethanol.
+Visit the Alternative Fuels Data Center to learn more about ethanol.